mvccore/ext-router-module/README.md

 ## 4.3.
 Usage - Creating Module Domain Route
 - Module domain route is special kind of route how to define part of application, not directly controller or action.
-- Module domain route pattern could contain any params or variable sections as standard route, it could contain percentage dynamic replacements for domain URL part as standard route (like `%domain%` or `%tld%` ...), but id can not contain anything else then sheme definition (`http://`, `https://` or `//`), domain part (and base part if you need), nothing else.
+- Module domain route pattern could contain any params or variable sections as standard route, it could contain percentage dynamic replacements for domain URL part as standard route (like `%domain%` or `%tld%` ...), but id can not contain anything else then scheme definition (`http://`, `https://` or `//`), domain part (and base part if you need), nothing else.
 - Module domain route is extended directly from standard `\MvcCore\Route` class.
 - Domain routes also could be defined as single configuration arrays passed into module domain route constructor, when you define module domain routes on router instance by methods `SetDomainRoutes()`, `AddDomainRoutes()` or `AddDomainRoute()`.